Global EPP Case Study

 Demand Forecasting, Capacity Planning, Performance Management

 The market for engineering polymers is similar to commodities, whereby, once the product quality prerequisite is met, differentiation within the marketplace is by service and price.
-Global EPP already enjoyed a long-earnt reputation for its cast polymer quality, from which the new extruded range would benefit while it quickly built its own quality reputation, but the service and price differentiators require a low-cost, efficient and effective supply chain, the extrusion side of which was new and used a completely different manufacturing process.
+Global EPP already enjoyed a long-earnt reputation for its cast polymer quality, from which the new extruded range would benefit while it quickly built its own quality reputation; however, the service and price differentiators require a low-cost, efficient and effective supply chain, the extrusion side of which was new and used a completely different manufacturing process.

 Demand Forecasting and Management